2022 Southern Yemen offensive: Offensive

 On 7 August 2022, heavy clashes erupted in Ataq between Southern and government troops.
 On 8 August, missiles struck Ataq Airport, hitting Southern forces.
 Tanks and soldiers were deployed in the city and dozens of families fled.

 On 10 August, after three days heavy clashes, Southern forces took control of Shabwah's capital Ataq, forcing government troops to withdraw to other districts.
 On the same day after heavy clashes Southern forces captured base of 2nd Mountain Infantry Brigade in Azzan.
 Government forces also reportedly withdrew from military sites in Nisab, Radhum, Habban and Mayfa'a districts.
 According to unnamed officials cited by AP at least 35 people were killed in clashes.
 Unconfirmed reports alleged that the STC forces in Shabwah were supported by drone strikes carried out by the United Arab Emirates Armed Forces.

 On 12 August, a suspected U.A.E. drone struck position of armed forces in Hadramawt governorate.
 On 13 August dispute over military building resulted in clashes between Giant Forces and Shabwah Defense Forces (SDF) in Ataq during which SDF commander was killed.
 On 15 August, U.A.E. drone struck military position in Shabwah allowing southern forces to advance towards Marib and Hadramawt.
 One civilian was killed in strike on Jardan District.
 Clashes reportedly continued on 17 August with Southern forces using heavy artillery and drones.

 A few days later separatist forces captured important oil fields in the Shwabwah province.
 On 21 August it was reported that government forces decided to hand control over Shuqra and the areas of Qarn al-Kalasi and Al-Arqub to separatist forces.
 Also Ayaz area, the Alam base and the Ayaz oil field were reported to be under Southern control, with heavy clashes ongoing around the Al-Uqla oil fields and along the Ataq-Abar road.
 Later that day Southern forces took control of Al-Uqlah oil field and moved towards the district of Arma.

 On 22 August, Southern forces launched an operation called "Arrows of the East" in the Abyan governorate, entering Shuqrah early the next day.
 The separatists officially claimed that they were clearing the area of "terrorists" such as al-Qaeda (and its local branch AQAP).
 Later on 22 August, they took control of Shuqrah–Ahwar road, with the separatists claiming to control 90% of the Abyan province.
-PLC President Rashad al-Alimi ordred the STC to stop its attacks, but his commands were ignored.
+PLC President Rashad al-Alimi ordered the STC to stop its attacks, but his commands were ignored.
 They also captured Khobar al-Maraqisha area and finally Ahwar District.
 Dozens of people were reportedly killed and wounded.
 On 27 August, police forces led by Brigadier General Ali Nasser Al-Kazmi were deployed in Zinjibar with agreement of STC forces.
 Meanwhile, heavy fighting continued at several locations across Shabwa.